As part of your access to Office 365/SharePoint Online, faculty and staff also receive

 BU OneDrive

-Your BU OneDrive is an implementation of Microsoft’s OneDrive for Business.
-It is part of your SharePoint Personal Site, located in BU’s tenant in Microsoft’s cloud-based Office 365.
+Your BU OneDrive is a SharePoint document library — an implementation of Microsoft’s OneDrive for Business.
+It is located in BU’s tenant in Microsoft’s cloud-based Microsoft 365.
 You can synchronize files you store in the cloud to multiple personal computers and access them from a wide variety of mobile devices.
 You can also share files and folders with people both inside and outside Boston University.
 Learn more about OneDrive for Business on the following pages, which include brief videos and answers to common questions: OneDrive for Business – Online File Sharing and What is OneDrive for Business?
 You can also view a series of brief video tutorials.

 FAQs and How-to’s